Council narrowly votes to move forward with Arts+Culture Alliance funding agreement

 Formal resolution to be presented at future meeting

-Almost a year to the date after a similar debate played out inside the council chambers last November, Arts+Culture Alliance Executive Director Amber Danielson again came before the Marshalltown city council to ask for funding, and once again, it sparked an extensive conversation before a narrow majority voted to move forward with a formal resolution that would provide the organization $130,000 annually toward the implementation of the Arts and Culture Master Plan with $5,000 specifically set aside for the Marshalltown Community Band for the next five years.
+Almost a year to the date after a similar debate played out inside the council chambers last November, Arts+Culture Alliance Executive Director Amber Danielson again came before the Marshalltown city council to ask for funding, and once again, it sparked an extensive conversation before a narrow majority voted to move forward with bringing back a formal resolution that would provide the organization $130,000 annually toward the implementation of the Arts and Culture Master Plan with $5,000 specifically set aside for the Marshalltown Community Band for the next five years.

 After the previous vote last year, the Alliance’s agreement was set to be paid out using Automated Traffic Enforcement (ATE) revenues, but a change in state law stipulated that those dollars can only be put toward public safety and infrastructure as of July 1, 2024.
 As she kicked off her presentation to the council, Danielson noted that she had received letters of support from local businesses, building owners, nonprofits, education partners and community development partners, and several of them were in the audience behind her as she spoke.